 2.1 Area of interest

-Our original aim was to cover all 28 member states of the European Union, but we had to leave Croatia, Cyprus and Malta out because they were not covered by all the selected ecosystem services and biodiversity datasets.
+Our original aim was to cover all 28 member states of the European Union in 2017, but we had to leave Croatia, Cyprus and Malta out because they were not covered by all the selected ecosystem services and biodiversity datasets.
 As a result, our area of interest is a subset of EU member states of 25 countries (EU25 from now on) (Fig. 2).
 Despite of being heterogeneous both socioeconomically and biogeographically, the EU forms a coherent supranational administrative region dealing with complex environmental management structures and issues.
 While our aim here is not to inform any particular policy process, comparing the prioritization methods at the EU-level does at least in principle hold potential to actual policy-relevance.

 [Figure 2 approximately here]